-As NATO allies take primary responsibility for Europe's conventional defense, they must also take the lead in providing military aid for Ukraine.60 Moscow has reason to keep fighting as long as it believes it can still achieve its objectives in Ukraine.61 Ukraine's task is to persuade Russia that it cannot prevail and therefore would be better off if it ended the war.
+As NATO allies take primary responsibility for Europe's conventional defense, they must also take the lead in providing military aid for Ukraine.
+60 Moscow has reason to keep fighting as long as it believes it can still achieve its objectives in Ukraine.
+10 Ukraine's task is to persuade Russia that it cannot prevail and therefore would be better off if it ended the war.
 The best way for Ukraine to do this is by dealing Russia a series of military defeats that leave no doubt in Russian leaders' minds that their military can go no farther and that more fighting will only result in additional costs and few if any benefits.
 But Ukraine's forces need more weapons to mount such a defense, and Ukraine cannot yet produce them on its own.
-Meanwhile, the United States has limited inventories and production capacity.62 Consequently, for Ukraine to defend itself effectively, Europe must supply the bulk of the weapons with the United States providing more limited support.63
+Meanwhile, the United States has limited inventories and production capacity.
+10 Consequently, for Ukraine to defend itself effectively, Europe must supply the bulk of the weapons with the United States providing more limited support.
+10 States and 10 States are provided to the support of the weapons with the United States providing more limited support.
+10 States are provided to the support of the support.
+10 States are provided to the support of the support of